Security

 # Enable Transport Layer Security (TLS)

-Forcing connections to be TLS only in your installation ensures that all inbound and outbound traffic is encrypted.
+Forcing connections to be TLS only in your installation ensures that all incoming and outgoing traffic is encrypted.
 In addition, we recommend using only modern versions of the protocol, in particular versions 1.2 or 1.3.

 # Differentiate Subdomains

-Subdomain differentiation is very important, as there are multiple places where Modyo supports HTML development.
-If this is not active, the HTML of sites developed on Modyo can become an attack vector that could impact other Modyo components via cross-site scripting.
+Differentiating subdomains is essential, since there are multiple places where Modyo supports HTML development.
+If not activated, the HTML of sites developed on Modyo can become an entry point for attacks that could affect other Modyo components through the cross-site scripting (XSS) technique.

 # Review the Backup Processors